Disney's 'Raya and the Last Dragon' to premiere in theaters, on Disney+ Premier Access simultaneously

-Premier Access allows subscribers, for an additional fee, to see a film before it is made available to all Disney+ subscribers.
-It's not immediately clear how much the Disney+ Premier Access option for "Raya" will cost.
+Premier Access allows subscribers, for an additional $29.99 fee, to see a film before it is made available to all Disney+ subscribers.

 Welcome to the Kingdom of Kumandra.
 Raya and the Last Dragon is coming to theaters and on #DisneyPlus with Premier Access on March 5, 2021. #DisneyRaya pic.twitter.com/tF94qRTo0E— Disney (@Disney) December 10, 2020

-The studio's live-action adaptation of "Mulan," originally slated for a March 2020 theatrical release, skipped theaters and premiered on Disney+ Premier Access in September for an additional $30 fee.
+The studio's live-action adaptation of "Mulan," originally slated for a March 2020 theatrical release, skipped theaters and premiered on Disney+ Premier Access in September for the same $29.99 fee.

 "We see this as an opportunity to bring this incredible film to a broad audience currently unable to go to movie theaters, while also further enhancing the value and attractiveness of a Disney+ subscription with this great content," Disney CEO Bob Chapek said of the Premier Access release model when it was first announced for "Mulan" on an early August call with investors.